 It is important that both of you try on your outfits and carefully assess them from all angles.
 Pay attention to details like visible bra straps that may be better with a slip, sizing issues with pants, or any discomfort caused by a snug shirt or a plunging neckline.
 Remember, you both look amazing as you are, but the right clothing and attention to these details are essential.
 Ultimately, feeling confident and comfortable in your attire will help you relax during your photoshoot.

 Makeup & Grooming.

 Ladies, please set aside some extra time dedicated to getting yourself looking great.
-Use a professional makeup artist if you can and make an appointment with your hairdresser to wash and style your hair.
+Consider hiring a makeup artist and booking a hair appointment.
 Simplicity is key.
-Its very important that you look like you, just on your very best day.
+You must look like you, just on your very best day.
 Guys, get a haircut, clean up your neck, make sure your beard is freshly groomed and watch those details such as nails and stray eyebrow hairs.
-Yes I’m serious about that!
+Yes, I’m serious about that!

 What to bring to the shoot?

 Any good professional photographer understands that it’s not easy for many people to be in front of a camera.
 I often find it hard to be photographed ourselves!
 It is natural to feel nervous in this new situation.
 I get it!
 As long as you bring a positive attitude most photographers will create a laid-back, comfortable environment.

 I always provide direction during the shoot, This way you feel more comfortable in our session.

 Many of my clients end up enjoying their sessions more than they initially thought they would, even calling them Fun.
 It all starts with your attitude.

 A Change of Clothes